 Long-term care insurance differs from disability insurance in that it might help cover the costs of these services and may help you preserve your financial resources.
-Just follow a few guidelines and keep these factors in mind if you're thinking about purchasing coverage:
+Just follow a few guidelines and keep these factors in mind if you're thinking about purchasing coverage.

 Look at long-term care insurance well before you need it.
 The longer you wait to purchase a plan, the higher your initial premium may be.
-Also, if you wait, it's more likely you'll have developed a health condition that may disqualify you from getting coverage.
-While there's no "right" age to buy, the American Association for Long-Term Care Insurance estimates more than half of long-term care policies are purchased by people ages 55 to 64.
+Also, if you wait, it's more likely you'll have a health condition that may disqualify you from getting coverage.
+While there's no right age to buy, the American Association for Long-Term Care Insurance estimates more than half of long-term care policies are purchased by people ages 55 to 64.
 The rates of a long-term care policy typically include:

 Coverage and cost vary, so shop around for a plan that will be reasonably affordable based on the coverages you want, rather than choosing the first one you find.